Intrinsic nonlinear Hall effect beyond Bloch geometry

-I adopt here an exact quantum-mechanical framework, where by ``exact'' I mean that I address a system of interacting electrons and static classical nuclei, possibly in a disordered configuration.
+I adopt here an exact quantum-mechanical framework, where by ``exact'' I mean that I address a nonrelativistic system of interacting electrons and static classical nuclei, possibly in a disordered configuration.
 No relaxation time $\tau$ can enter the theory: in fact the concept itself does not make sense beyond the semiclassical theory.
 In the present framework the response functions are causal but nondissipative: therefore the induced current grows with some powers of time.
 At first order the intrinsic Hall current is $t^0$, and the Drude current is $t^1$ (the electrons undergo free acceleration).
-At second order one expects three terms, namely $t^0$, $t^1$, and $t^2$, in one-to-one correspondence to the three semiclassical terms; while for two of them a many-body formulation exists \cite{Watanabe20,rap163}, the $t^0$ term remained elusive so far.
+At second order one expects three terms, namely $t^0$, $t^1$, and $t^2$, in one-to-one correspondence to the three semiclassical terms, having the same symmetry selection rules: the $t^0$ and $t^2$ terms require breaking of time-reversal (T) symmetry, besides breaking of inversion symmetry \cite{Tsirkin22}.
+While for the $t^1$ and $t^2$ terms a many-body formulation exists \cite{Watanabe20,rap163}, the $t^0$ term remained elusive so far.
 Its expression is provided here; for the sake of completeness the other terms are also addressed.

 The parameter space of conventional quantum geometry is defined by the Bloch vector $\k$, and the state vectors are the cell-periodic $\k$-dependent Bloch orbitals; the observables are Fermi-volume integrals.
-Here instead I adopt the many-body formulation of quantum geometry \cite{Niu84,Ortiz94,Xiao10,rap165,rap169}, where the role of the Bloch vector is played instead by the ``flux'' $\kk$ entering the kinetic term of the many-body Hamiltonian.
+Here instead I adopt the many-body formulation of quantum geometry \cite{Niu84,Ortiz94,Xiao10,rap165,Onishi25}, where the role of the Bloch vector is played instead by the ``flux'' $\kk$ entering the kinetic term of the many-body Hamiltonian.
 The main entry of $\sigma^{(\rm ps)}_{\alpha\beta\gamma}$ is cast here as a positional-shift tensor: a Berry curvature of an hybrid kind, whose variables are the flux and the electric field.
 Geometrical tensors of this kind may appear exotic in the context of conductivities; instead they are the main entries in the theory of polarization (formerly called ``modern'') \cite{Vanderbilt} and of other observables \cite{rap171}.

 Many-body quantum geometry addresses in principle even systems with disorder and correlation, but has the additional virtue that it allows for compact and very transparent notations; all geometrical formula\ae\ can be easily converted when needed---e.g. for DFT implementation---in their more prolix Bloch counterparts.
 This is shown here in detail for the three terms of second order conductivity.